GenDeathrow/Tiny-Reactors/README.md

 To power your Tiny Reactor, place your favourite ores within the Reactor structure; with default settings applied, rarer ores produce more power ( e.g. Coal ore produces 1 RF/tick, whereas Emerald Ore produces 32 RF/tick ).
 Crafting these ores into their associated blocks produces significantly more power in a smaller space ( e.g. a Coal Block produces 8 RF/tick, versus the 1 RF/tick for a Coal Ore block ).

-You can modify the rates of all the default ores or even remove them entirely, as well as add your own blocks and other mod's blocks too ( e.g. minecraft:glowstone:16 or tp:netherstar_block:1024 ).
+You can modify the rates of all the default ores or even remove them entirely, as well as adding block's from any other mod ( e.g. minecraft:glowstone:32 or tp:netherstar_block:1024 ).
 These settings can even be modified at runtime to allow for full modpack building support, using the in game Mod Options.

 ## Roadmap

+### Indefinite

+* Config option for Reactant decay ( for those wanting a system to maintain ).
+* _^ Reactor Waste Port to accumulate product decay._
+* Capacitors connect and split energy.

-Version 0.3.1 is set to make the following changes;
+### Version 0.3.1 is set to make the following changes;

 __Front-End:__
-* The Reactor Controller is now controlled from a UI.
+* The Reactor Controller is now controlled from a UI and can be enabled/disabled at will ( if part of a valid structure ).

 __Back-End:__
-* _None_
+* The Reactor Controller now has a _valid_ and _active_ flag to allow valid structures to be disabled.

-Version 0.3.0 changed a number of features with Tiny Reactors;
+### Version 0.3.0 changed a number of features with Tiny Reactors;

 __WARNING: Due to the changes implemented in Tiny Reactors 0.3.0, it is no longer compatible with earlier versions.__
 __Loading a world containing pre-0.3.0 Reactor components will invalidate the existing blocks; I recommend either removing all Reactors and associated blocks ( Casing, Glass, etc. ) prior to installing the new version or removing all Tiny Reactor blocks post-update and replacing them in the world.__